cperrot11/P8-V4/doc/3-Contribution.md

 * [Fork](https://help.github.com/articles/fork-a-repo/) the github repository.
 `https://github.com/cperrot11/P8-V4.git`
 * Refer to [README.md](https://github.com/cperrot11/P8-V4/blob/5-TechDoc/README.md) file for install the project.
-* Add a new branch for your functionality and ckeckout on it.
+* Add a new branch for your functionality and checkout on it.
 * Code as well as posible your idea or bugfix. :muscle:
 * finally run your unit test and functional ones.
 * Commit and push your your code. :running: